Sleep Apnea Update

 **Has micrognathia (undersized jaw) or retrognathia (clinical terminology for a kind of overbite)

-Such truckers would receive the same 90-day certification during which time they must have an in-lab or at-home sleep study.
-If diagnosed with obstructive sleep apnea, they would need to begin treatment within the 90-day period.
+certification during which time they must have an in-lab or at-home sleep

-Truckers diagnosed with moderate to severe obstructive sleep apnea could receive a medical certification from their examiner that lasts no longer than a year, rather than the standard two-year certification.
+diagnosed with moderate to severe obstructive sleep apnea could receive a medical certification from

 0 Comments: